 The Securalert™ radio device converts radio waves to ethernet signals.
 Every system requires at least one radio device, but for larger facilities, we recommend installing a radio every 30 meters when used indoors.

 The receiver is a small, ultrasonic device mounted on the wall of each room.
 If someone presses a panic button in that room, that receiver will alert the main controller.
 We offer several models of receivers, including the popular battery-powered receivers that can be installed in minutes without needing to rewire the building.
 Batteries last an average of 5 years, and each receiver monitors its own battery status, and sends a low battery notification to the main controller.

-The transmitter is a small portable device that can be worn on someone’s wrist or belt.
-In contains a test button (allowing the user to verify at any time that the device is working) and an alarm button (which will create an alarm situation at the main controller).
-Each transmitter has a rechargeable battery that lasts 1-4 weeks.
+The transmitter is a small portable device that can be worn on someone’s wrist, belt or lanyard.
+Some models contain a test button allowing the user to verify at any time that the device is working.
+The transmitters are rechargeable and will run up to 4 weeks on a single charge.
+Battery operated transmitters are also available and can last up to 16 months.